Keldon Rush

 Promptdown

 A native macOS application for managing, editing, and sending prompts to AI assistants.
-Built with SwiftUI and a hybrid JavaScript editor, Promptdown treats prompts as first-class documents — taggable, searchable, and reusable — with direct integration into Claude Desktop and ChatGPT via accessibility APIs.
+Built with SwiftUI and ProseMirror, Promptdown treats prompts as first-class documents — taggable, searchable, and reusable — with direct integration into Claude Desktop and ChatGPT via accessibility APIs.

 Swift SwiftUI WKWebView ProseMirror SQLite macOS